The UCAS Process

 The next step: applying to university

 A place at a good university is the primary target for most students at KSA.
-The UCAS application now involves completion of a form on-line via the Internet and for most students this will be done between September and November in Year 13.
+The UCAS application now involves completion of a form on-line via the Internet and for all KSA pupils this will be done between September and November in Year 13.
 Through this process you can apply to up to five universities.

 Selective, Highly Selective and Super Selective Institutions